-9:30-10:30am Group Work: Hidden Voices: New York Stories
+9:45-10:45am Group Work: Hidden Voices: New York Stories

 Using the Hidden Voices Project materials, small groups will work together to read and learn about their individual historical person.
 They will compose research questions to learn more about their individual's time period before going into the gallery.
-Featured New Yorkers include: Eliza Jennings Graham, a "19th-century Rosa Parks"; Wong Chin Foo, a writer about Chinese America during the time of the Chinese Exclusion Act; and David Ruggles, a leader in the African American freedom struggle and a participant in the Underground Railroad who helped Frederick Douglas on Douglas' escape to freedom.
+Instructors will model this process using the Hidden Voices materials on New Yorker, Susie Rocco, a child growing up in a Lower Eastside Tenement building in the 1890s who was photographed by Jacob Riis.
+Other featured New Yorkers include: Eliza Jennings Graham, a "19th-century Rosa Parks"; Wong Chin Foo, a writer about Chinese America during the time of the Chinese Exclusion Act; and David Ruggles, a leader in the African American freedom struggle and a participant in the Underground Railroad who helped Frederick Douglas on Douglas' escape to freedom.